HTTPArchive/almanac.httparchive.org/src/content/en/2025/accessibility.md

 )
 }}

+In 2025, the use of `role="presentation"` increased by 2%, continuing a concerning trend.

 ### Labeling elements with ARIA

 Browsers maintain an accessibility tree that exposes information about page elements, such as their accessible names, roles, states, and descriptions.
 Assistive technologies rely on this to convey context to users.
 An element's accessible name is crucial and is usually derived from visible text content.
 However, ARIA attributes like `aria-label` and `aria-labelledby` can be used to explicitly set or override accessible names when native text is insufficient or unavailable.

-In 2025, the use of almost all top ARIA attributes increased.
-Desktop usage of `aria-label` rose by 5% and `aria-labelledby` by 3%.
-Use of `aria-describedby` on desktop decreased by 1%.

-These changes suggest developers increasingly assign accessible names programmatically to more elements.
-This can be helpful but also problematic if not carefully implemented.

 {{ figure_markup(
   image="top-10-aria-attributes.png",